cartheur/M6809-AeonOS9/README.md

 In order to build the OS, you need the following:

 * [lwtools](http://lwtools.projects.l-w.ca).
 This package contains the required 6809 assembler and linker.
+To get directly to it, have a look [here](/tools/README.md)
 * [ToolShed](https://github.com/cartheur/M6809-toolshed).
 Provides file system tools for creating disk images, copying files to and from those disk images, and more.

 Once downloaded and installed, you can build the entire project: